-Glaucoma: 11 Most Common Causes
+Glaucoma: 12 Most Common Causes You Should Know About

-What is glaucoma?
+What EXACTLY is glaucoma?

 Glaucoma is a series of eye disorders that cause damage to the optic nerve, which is necessary for vision.
 An excessively high pressure in your eye is the most common cause of this injury.
-Glaucoma is one of the most common causes of blindness in those over 60.
-It may happen at any age, although it is more common among the elderly.

-What causes glaucoma?
+What causes this condition?

-Our eyeballs have a spherical appearance because they are filled with a fluid called aqueous humor.
-The fluid readily filters in and out of a normal eye.
 The fluid does not always flow out as easily as it comes in.
 When an excess of fluid gathers inside your eye, internal eye pressure is also known as intraocular pressure or IOP.

 Eye pressure can be elevated for several years before optic nerve damage affects your vision.
-The keys to successful glaucoma prevention include early identification and treatment of elevated ocular pressure.
+The keys to successful prevention include early identification and treatment of elevated ocular pressure.

 Causes of Primary Glaucoma